ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 Root access for SSH can be activated.

 For the well-known safety aspects, we advise against it.
-To install ioBroker, it is sufficient to use the sudo command and prefix the respective command.
+To install ioBroker, it is sufficient to use the sudo command and precede the respective command.

 ### Installation Node.js
-!> with the current ioBroker installer (see below) **on a system without node.js** the currently recommended version of node.js is automatically installed!
+!> with the current ioBroker installer (see below) ** on a system without node.js ** the currently recommended version of node.js is automatically installed!
+A separate installation of node.js beforehand is ** no longer necessary.

 The following instructions should also be used for a downgrade.